fruitgum/go-logger/README.md

 * `debug` - will suppress nothing
 * `info` - will suppress debug messages
 * `warn` - will suppress info and debug messages
-* `fatal` or `error` - will suppress info, warn and debug messages
+* `error` - will suppress info, warn and debug messages
-* `minimal` - will suppress all messages except System, Success and Fatal
+* `fatal` - will suppress all messages except System, Success and Fatal
 * `none` - will suppress everything

 > [!IMPORTANT]